zachary7829/UninstallVirtualBox/README.md

 # UninstallVirtualBox
-Uninstall VirtualBox on macOS (Please don't use this)
+Uninstall VirtualBox on macOS (Please don't use this, it's potentially dangerous and heavily untested)